See the effect first:

 }

-• sk: The SecretAccessKey of your Oracle account obtained earlier.
+of your Oracle account obtained earlier. - sk: The

-• The placeholders in the uploadPath field do not need to be modified.
-Make sure that the prefix "images" matches the prefix used in the "pre-authenticated request" section.
+field do not need to be modified.
+Make sure that the prefix "images" matches the prefix used in the "pre-authenticated request" section. - namespace: The

 Verify the Configuration#